NethermindEth/el-node-spec/legacy/docs/graft/panels.md

 ## Backup panels

-Panels are saved in JSON format, and can be automatically restored by the [AVS setup wizard tool](../wizard/intro) in the Grafana UI during Node installation time.
+Panels are saved in JSON format, and can be automatically restored by the [AVS setup wizard tool](../wizard/intro) in the Grafana UI during AVS Node installation time.
 To get all the panel JSON files in the EigenLayer folder, use the following command:

 ```shell
 graft panel backup
 ```

 This will save all the JSON panels in the `panels` directory in the current working directory.
-Could be useful to run it in the root of the Node profile directory to save panels following the Node package structure, follow [this link](/docs/packaging/#profile) to learn more about the Node profile structure.
+Could be useful to run it in the root of the AVS Node profile directory to save panels following the AVS Node package structure, follow [this link](/docs/packaging/#profile) to learn more about the AVS Node profile structure.

 :::note